 Côte Rôtie is one of those perfect examples of why people talk about terroir.
 A little bit of trial and error has allowed producers here to know the style of Syrah that will be produced in each patch of land.
 The Côte Blonde (La Mouline) has a reputation for more elegant, and lightly balanced wines that can be approached young.
 Côte Brune wines (La Turque, La Landonne) are supposedly more powerful, tannic wines that need several years in bottle to settle into themselves.

 The question is whether this delineation of style applies to those Côte Rôtie producers who are not Guigal.
 Invariably it does which is helpful as a consumer.
-But personally, I would argue that the addition of Viognier has a much greater impact on the wine than the patch of land it is grown on.
+But personally, we feel that the addition of Viognier has a greater impact on the wine than the patch of land it is grown on.
 Which is unfortunate as this is harder to determine than location as many labels do not list the grape blend.

 2015 Pierre Gaillard Cote Rotie £42 per bottle